Coxeter orbits and Brauer trees II: Cuspidal composition factors in Hc(X)

 \centers{$ \mathrm{RHom}_{\Lambda G}^\bullet \big(\overline{P}_L, \Rgc(\X,k)\big) $}

 is quasi-isomorphic to a complex concentrated in degree $r$.
 If $L$ happens to be a composition factor of the $\ell$-reduction of a cuspidal unipotent character, then by Proposition \ref{3prop1} it cannot occur outside the cohomology in middle degree.
-Corollary \ref{3cor1} deals with the case where $L$ is a composition factor of the $\ell$-reduction of an induced character, but we have to assume that both Theorem \ref{1thm3} and Conjecture \hyperref[2conj1]{(HLM)} hold.
-This excludes only the Ree groups of type ${}^2$F$_4$ but gives some conditions in other types.
-Here is the precise result that we obtain:
+Corollary \ref{3cor1} deals with the case where $L$ is a composition factor of the $\ell$-reduction of an induced character, but we have to assume that Conjecture \hyperref[2conj1]{(HLM)} holds.